 Every year, our hotel throws out 2.5 tonnes of plastic slippers.
 We need to change our behaviour and reduce the number of single-use products that are thrown away.
 We are starting to phase out our disposable slippers, for the sake of the environment.
 We therefore ask you to bring along your own slippers when you visit us.

-On 7 May 2022, we will be taking part in the Nordiska Kusträddardagen (Nordic Coastal Cleanup) initiative, which is organised by Håll Sverige Rent (Keep Sweden Tidy).
+We are yearly taking part in the Nordiska Kusträddardagen (Nordic Coastal Cleanup) initiative, which is organised by Håll Sverige Rent (Keep Sweden Tidy).
 On this day, volunteers from our staff and guests gather to clean up the coastline.
 Together we prevent litter from ending up in the sea, one bag at a time.

 Here we share our 7 top tips on how you as a meeting booker or conference guest can contribute to a more sustainable conference together with us.
 And remember, even if you can't do everything, it is better to make a sustainable choice than nothing at all.